TEALSK12/apcsa-public/curriculum/Unit1/Lesson-1XX.md

 Overview
 --------
 ### Objectives — _Students will be able to…_
-- **Construct** a program containing method calls and static methods.
+- **Ideate, and Construct** a program containing method calls and static methods.

 ### Assessments — _Students will…_
 - **Submit** a complete, functional program by the end of class